-There’s no easy answer to this question – a lot of it comes down to the trips you’re planning and your own personal preference.
-Canister stoves have significant advantages in some situations and new, more efficient designs have made the performance differences less clear than they once were.
-Liquid fuel stoves remain the leaders on long trips, full winter conditions and travel where canisters may not be available.
+The question of canister stoves vs. liquid fuel stoves, each with their own pros and cons, mostly comes down to the trips you’re planning and your personal preference.
+Canister stoves have significant advantages in some situations and new, more efficient designs have made the performance differences less distinct than they once were.
+Liquid fuel stoves remain the leaders on long trips, winter conditions and travel where canisters may not be available.
+They are also an excellent choice for emergency preparedness kits thanks to their exceptional field maintainability, legendary durability and in some cases, multi-fuel compatibility.

-Canister stoves are the clear winner in this category – they’re almost always lighter and more compact than their liquid fuel counterparts.
-The numbers are easy to compare and they’re often the determining factor in a purchase decision.
-Unfortunately, these numbers don’t tell the whole story when it comes to the total weight you’ll carry in the field, including fuel and containers.
+Canister stoves are the clear winner in this category—they’re almost always lighter and more compact than their liquid fuel counterparts.
+Comparing just the weight of the stoves themselves, the numbers are easy to compare and they’re often the determining factor in a purchase decision.
+However, it’s important to remember that these numbers don’t tell the whole story when it comes to the total weight you’ll carry in the field, including fuel and containers.

 This is where the weight comparison gets interesting.
 A single fuel canister weighs less than a liquid fuel bottle, but a bunch of canisters can add up to significantly more weight than a liquid fuel bottle.
 On a short trip that only requires a little cooking, the canister is king.
 If you’re on a long trip or planning to run the stove a lot, carrying a large bottle of liquid fuel is the best way to go.
-The weight you save versus canister fuel will offset the lighter weight of the canister stove as well.
-Obviously we’re talking about two very distinct scenarios, and there are a lot of trips that fall between.
+The weight you save versus canister fuel ends up offsetting the lighter weight of the canister stove as well.
+Obviously, we’re talking about two very distinct scenarios, and there are a lot of trips that fall in between.
 Consider the number of times you plan on cooking, the conditions and your personal fuel usage habits.
-Also, remember that you’ll have to carry canisters for the remainder of your trip – even after they’re spent.
+Also, remember that you’ll have to carry canisters for the remainder of your trip—even after they’re spent.

 In most cases, liquid fuel stoves offer the best performance in cold conditions.
 In fact, the first remote burner liquid fuel stove, the MSR Model 9, was designed for mountaineers who needed a reliable stove at altitude.

 Cold temperatures create low canister pressure, rendering most canister stoves useless in really cold conditions.
 Some climbers are able to use them in cold, high places by carefully managing the temperature of the canister, but these stoves still face a huge challenge.
-Pressure regulated canister stoves, like the MSR Reactor, offer better performance in these conditions with basic temperature management of the canister.
+Pressure-regulated canister stoves, like the MSR Reactor®, offer better performance in these conditions with basic temperature management of the canister than canister stoves lacking a pressure regulator (here’s why).

 There’s no question about it: liquid fuels require less energy input and offer a more environmentally friendly way to cook in the outdoors.
 The key is the reusable fuel bottle.

 Spent fuel canisters can be recycled as mixed metal (not aluminum) but not that many recycling programs take these metals, and even fewer recognize the canisters and process them.
-(Read our upcoming post about recycling canisters.)
+MSR’s Fuel Canister Recycling Program is now collecting empty canisters at our Repair Shop in Seattle.
+Bring in any brand of backpacking fuel canister and we’ll ensure it’s properly recycled for you.

 In most cases, canister stoves cost less than liquid fuel stoves.
 At the same time, canister fuel often costs considerably more than liquid fuel.
 For reference, one hour of cooking time on a canister fuel stove will cost you about $6.00, while an hour of cooking time on white gas is closer to $1.50 and other liquid fuels may be even less.
 If you’re going to use your stove a lot, the low operating cost of liquid fuel is the only way to go.
 Most professional guide services and outdoor programs use liquid fuel stoves exclusively.
 If you only use your stove on shorter trips a few times a year, canister fuel will be reasonable.

 Canister fuel is available in a wide range of places, but it’s not everywhere.
 If you’re planning on traveling in countries and regions well off the beaten path, liquid fuel is a safer bet.
-No matter where you are you’ll be able to find fuel for a liquid fuel stove such as the XGK or WhisperLite International.
+No matter where you are you’ll be able to find fuel for a liquid fuel stove such as the XGK™ or WhisperLite® International.

 You can expect to find canister fuel in the following regions: